neurodata/m2g/CONTRIBUTING.md

    and other tricky situations that could emerge from distributed development.
 While your PR may be accepted to staging, it will have to meet the improvement criteria before being added to deploy.

 ## Improvement Criteria
-In order for a change to be made to the ndmg deploy branch, it must meet the following criteria:
+In order for a change to be made to the m2g deploy branch, it must meet the following criteria:
 1. Result in a discriminability value equal to/greater than the current deploy metrics (within noise) on these 5 datasets:
    * BNU1 = 0.927, 1 failures        BNU1_staging = 0.923, 1 failures (113 success)
    * HNU1 = 0.969, 2 failures       HNU1_staging = 0.966, 2 failures (298 success)